 Davies penned this classic track after the band’s manager Robert Wace had an accidental encounter with a transvestite.
 Don’t sweat it, Robert, “girls will be boys and boys will be girls.”

-3. “All Day and All of the Night”
+3. “All Day and All of the Night” (The Kinks)

 Ray’s sneering vocals and an iconic guitar riff combine to make one of the most instantly recognizable garage hits of all time.